AlicanteFrontend/awesome-frontend/README.md

 - [PouchDB](https://pouchdb.com/): is an open-source JavaScript database inspired by Apache CouchDB that is designed to run well within the browser.

 ### CSS
-- [CSS Module](https://github.com/css-modules/css-modules):  is a CSS file in which all class names and animation names are scoped locally by default.
+- [CSS Modules](https://github.com/css-modules/css-modules):  is a CSS file in which all class names and animation names are scoped locally by default.
 - [SASS](http://sass-lang.com/): is the most mature, stable, and powerful professional grade CSS extension language in the world.
 - [LESS](http://lesscss.org/): is a CSS pre-processor, meaning that it extends the CSS language.
 - [Compass](http://compass-style.org/): is an open-source CSS Authoring Framework.
 - [Pure.css](https://purecss.io/): A set of small, responsive CSS modules that you can use in every web project.
 - [PostCSS](http://postcss.org/): A tool for transforming CSS with JavaScript.
-- [LostGrid](http://lostgrid.org/): is a powerful grid system built in PostCSS that works with any preprocessor and even vanilla CSS
+- [LostGrid](http://lostgrid.org/): is a powerful grid system built in PostCSS that works with any preprocessor and even vanilla CSS.
+- [RxCSS](https://github.com/davidkpiano/RxCSS): very small library for manipulating CSS Custom Properties.
+- [Emotion](https://emotion.sh/): The Next Generation of CSS-in-JS
+- [Styled Components](https://www.styled-components.com/): Visual primitives for the component age.

 ### Web Components
 - [Polymer](https://www.polymer-project.org/1.0/): is a JavaScript library for building web applications using web components.